 If you live in Fenland or Huntingdonshire, then PECT (working in partnership with Fenland District Council) can help you with our free energy advice service.
-We have also expanded the project thanks to funding from the UK Power Networks and working in partnership with Chorus Homes.

 There is substantial evidence of the detrimental impact of fuel poverty on the physical and mental health of residents.
 We support residents who are struggling to pay their energy bills or cannot keep their home at a sufficient temperature.
 We aim to reduce the numbers of people living with preventable ill health, and to help reduce energy usage and cut carbon.

 Warm Homes provides households with the information and resources needed to stay warm and healthy, whilst cutting costs and carbon.

 The service aims to offer help and advice on behavioural changes, choosing the best energy tariff and supplier, managing your water bills, and where eligible can assist you to access the national £140 Warm Homes Discount and other funding opportunities.

 This service is vital, because NHS advice suggests that when the weather drops below 8C, some people are at increased risk of physical and mental health conditions; such as heart attack, stroke, pneumonia and depression.